elo-enterprises/lab-notebooks/printer/troubleshooting-issues.md

 * Check whether the belts that drive the ball screws are tightened too much.
 They need to be tightened to the point that they sit straight and do not sag and no further.
 See [Part 1 Step 14](system-assembly--repair.md#part-1--step-14-installing-the-motors).
 * Try to move each screw individually with the spare motor cable.
 Make sure they are moving smoothly.
 Look for damaged wire connections on the Z cable and on the motors.
 See [Part 2 Step 01](system-assembly--repair.md#part-2--step-1-wiring-the-motors-and-end-stops).
 * Replace the stepper driver for the Z motors with one of the spares.
 See [Part 2 Step 01](system-assembly--repair.md#part-2--step-1-wiring-the-motors-and-end-stops).
 * Check the current on the stepper driver with a multimeter.
 It should be no more than 1.2V.
-The way to measure it is to set the multimeter to 2V, red pin on the Vref, black pin on GND pin on the stepper driver.
+The way to measure it is to set the multimeter to 2V, red pin on the Vref, black pin on the GND pin on the stepper driver.
 If the current is lower than 1.2V, turn the Vref (potentiometer) clockwise, no more than 1/4 turn at a time.
 See [Part 2 Step 01](system-assembly--repair.md#part-2--step-1-wiring-the-motors-and-end-stops).
-* Check that there is nothing wrong in the firmware settings.
+* Check that there is nothing wrong with the firmware settings.
 Connect to Pronterface and send Modix the output log once connected or send command M503.
 See [Part 3 Step 05](system-assembly--repair.md#part-3--step-5-terminal-software-and-basic-g-code).

 ------------
 ## Stripped Set Screws